epritchard13/Certain-Synths-VCO/README.md

 The following elements are currently in development:

   - VCA
+  - LFO
+  - ADSR
+  - MIDI to CV

 If you have any questions or wish to learn more, please direct email to epritchard@vt.edu